shengcanxu/canoSpeech/README.md

 # canoSpeech
 text to speech, a repro for producing human natural speech

+NaturalTTS is revised from NaturalSpeech2 and change the Diffusion to Flow

 # get dataset and process
 1. VCTK: run download/VCTK.py